Photo Credit: Corrine Gassiot

 nature and everyday life that are connected to the world I inhabit - the

 cooling waters of Barton Springs in Austin, cardinals nesting in my garden and

 snowy days in Vermont.
 I am also interested in

 creating both temporary and permanent fabric art installations for public

-spaces that explore concepts of community and connection and how they intersect
+spaces that explore concepts of community and connection.

 I facilitate workshops with children and adults